Home / Reviews / Steelcase Leap V2

 What Users Like

-• LiveBack provides automatic spinal support that adapts as you move
+• LiveBack provides automatic spinal support through all postures

 • Natural Glide keeps you close to your desk when reclining